When it comes to pet grooming, achieving a polished and professional look is important, and

 lengths.
 For instance, when grooming a dog with a longer body coat and shorter hair on the legs,

-blending shears can be employed to create a smooth blend at the transition point.
+blending clippers can be employed to create a smooth blend at the transition point.
 By gently

 removing excess hair and blending the longer and shorter hair together, groomers can achieve a